Musick fyne: Scottish Church Music (up to 1603)

 This compositional technique may have been a parish church style, although it also appears to have been used at the Chapel Royal.
 Carvor made use of this technique in his mass Pater creator omnium.

-Although by 1603 the two crowns of England and Scotland had been united in one king, James VI/I, after leaving Scotland he returned only once, bringing with him the singers of the English Chapel Royal.
+Although by 1603 the two crowns of England and Scotland had been united in one king, James VI/I, after leaving for London he returned to Scotland only once, bringing with him the singers of the English Chapel Royal.
 This seemed to indicate a downturn for music in Scotland.
-However, although "musick fyne" of the Renaissance had come to an end, it developed in other ways and forms.
+However, although "musick fyne" of the Renaissance had come to an end, Scottish music developed in other ways and forms.
 Much of this is still to be discovered.

 - Scotland's Music: Selected works from the history of Scotland's music (Linn Records, CKD008, 1992)